A classification of smooth embeddings of 4-manifolds in 7-space, II

-(We conjecture that the converse of the Agreement Lemma \agr holds.)
-Now suppose that $BH(f_0)=BH(f_1)$. {\it There is a Spin bordism between $(C_{f_0},A_{f_0})$ and $(C_{f_1},A_{f_1})$ relative to the boundaries identified by $\varphi$} (because by Remark \Rb the obstruction to the existence of such a cobordism assumes values in $\Omega_7^{Spin}(\C P^\infty)=0$ [KS91, Lemma 6.1]).
+Now suppose that $\varkappa (f_0)=\varkappa (f_1)$. {\it There is a spin bordism between $(C_{f_0},A_{f_0})$ and $(C_{f_1},A_{f_1})$ relative to the boundaries identified by $\varphi$} (because by Remark \Rb the obstruction to the existence of such a cobordism assumes values in $\Omega_7^{Spin}(\C P^\infty)=0$ [KS91, Lemma 6.1]).
 It remains to replace the bordism by an $h$-cobordism.
-This problem is addressed by modified surgery [Kr99] where a surgery obstruction is defined and proved to be complete.
+This problem is addressed by modified surgery.
+In [Kr99] a surgery obstruction is defined and proved to be complete.
 We prove that in our situation the surgery obstruction assumes values in certain Witt group isomorphic to $\Z^4$, i.e. there are four integer-valued surgery obstructions $\sigma(W)$, $p_1(W)\cdot p_1(W)$, $z^2\cdot z^2$, $z^2\cdot p_1(W)$ (where $\cdot$ is defined in the Bordism Theorem \Bd).
-The heart of our argument is to analyse the dependence of the four surgery obstructions which arise from various choices of the bordism $(W,z)$, homotopy sphere $\Sigma$ and the bundle isomorphism $\varphi$.
+The heart of our argument is to analyze the dependence of the four surgery obstructions on choices of the bordism $(W,z)$, homotopy sphere $\Sigma$ and the bundle isomorphism $\varphi$.
 We call the resulting obstruction the Kreck invariant.

 {\bf The definition of the Kreck invariant.}

 For any manifold $Q$ we abbreviate $H_i(Q,\partial Q)$ to $H_i(Q,\partial)$ and denote Poincar\'e-Lefschetz duality by

 Recall that for an abelian group $G$ the divisibility $d(0)$ of zero is zero and the divisibility